prasanth76200/ORDER-SERVICE-MANAGEMENT/README.md

 # ORDER-SERVICE-MANAGEMENT

-• Spearheaded the design and implementation of microservice architecture for an Order-Service Management system, leveraging Product, Order, Inventory, and Message services to enhance scalability and maintainability.
+• Spearheaded the design and implementation of a microservice architecture for an Order-Service Management system, leveraging Product, Order, Inventory, and Message services to enhance scalability and maintainability.

 • Implemented microservice architecture resulting in a 300% increase in system scalability, accommodating rapid